-This hearty beef barley soup recipe is the ultimate comfort meal-in-a-bowl.
+This hearty vegetable beef barley soup is the ultimate comfort meal-in-a-bowl.
 Thick, deep rich flavors and loaded with healthy grains, veggies and protein.
 So good!

 Hands down, this is one of my favorite soups.
 I can eat it for a week straight.
 It’s loaded with vegetables, tender barley and beef.